Whiplash is a non-medical term used to describe a condition that occurs when the head and neck move quickly forward and then backward or, sideways.

 These mild brain injuries happen when the brain bounces off the inside of the skull, as the head is forced back and forth subsequent to impact.
 Depending on the direction and severity of impact, different parts of the brain or brainstem can be damaged.

-Other common injuries involved in car accidents include upper back, rib, and shoulder problems.
+Other common injuries involved in car accidents include the upper back, rib, and shoulder problems.
 This is due to the body being restricted by the shoulder belt with the rest of the body being torqued around the restraint.

 Depending on the severity of the accident, any part of the body could be injured and the seriousness of these injuries can vary from mild to deadly.